-TransferWise has taken the remittance market by storm since its launch of the Wise multi-currency account and the Wise multi-currency card in 2018.
+Wise has taken the remittance market by storm since its launch of the Wise multi-currency account and the Wise multi-currency card in 2018.
 It was originally offered by the firm in the UK.
-Since then, the company claims that over $10 billion has been deposited in accounts, and over 15 million transactions have occurred.
+Since then, the company claims that over $10 billion AUD has been deposited in accounts, and over 15 million transactions have occurred.
 Wise.com alternatives and competitors are in abundance but Wise is the biggest of them all.

-Kristo Käärmann, CEO and co-founder of TransferWise, says they decided to launch the debit card in Australia because of how quickly the business has grown there so far.
+Kristo Käärmann, CEO and co-founder of Wise, says they decided to launch the debit card in Australia because of how quickly the business has grown there so far.
 Käärmann stated “In addition to responding to customer demand, launching the card in Australia and New Zealand was also driven by the fact that Aussies and Kiwis are being overcharged by banks for using their own money abroad.
 It is expensive to use debit, travel and credit cards for spending or withdrawals.”

 The fees and FX rates offered by Wise Australia are simply superior to anything that Aussies have experienced before.
-Being a country that enjoys travelling abroad, limited in weather diversity regarding fresh produce and their reliance on imports in many industries, Australia are constantly purchasing things in foreign currency.
+Being a country that enjoys travelling abroad and has a thriving import/export industry, Australia is constantly purchasing things in foreign currency.
 As Käärmann summed up, they’re losing so much money from currency margins and fees.

 Australia was a very obvious choice for Wise too because of its long standing ties to the UK.
 Australia and Britain have a special relationship, whereby the rest of Europe is usually ignored by Australia in preference for the UK.
 The economic and political ties have made it easy to locate a business in Australia – not to mention the appetite for startups with the entire economy being driven by SMEs and startups.

-TransferWise has become a popular way to ease this transition by offering a borderless experience.
-It’s far more likely than not that the expat has moved from a country with a currency that is offered by TransferWise.
-For those exchanging their life savings, or even receiving their income or pension in their previous currency, TransferWise has helped people save thousands of AUD each year.
+Wise Australia has become a popular way to ease this transition by offering a borderless experience.
+It’s far more likely than not that the expat has moved from a country with a currency that is offered by Wise.
+For those exchanging their life savings, or even receiving their income or pension in their previous currency, Wise has helped people save thousands of AUD each year.

-TransferWise Australia has soon become more successful than long-established remittance companies such as World First and OFX.
+Wise Australia has soon become more successful than long-established foreign exchange companies such as World First and OFX.

 The reviews of WorldFirst are not as strong as Wise.
 Wise reviews are a testament to their success.
 The truly honest and objective way to seek out startups that are offering good value, great customer service and delivering on their promises is by trudging through online reviews.
-TransferWise generally stands out from the crowd in this respect, so it is obvious in this sense what is driving their sales: their own hard work, innovations and word of mouth (although they do have some great marketing campaigns too).View WorldFirst vs Wise comparison
+Wise money transfers generally stands out from the crowd in this respect, so it is obvious in this sense what is driving their sales: their own hard work, innovations and word of mouth (although they do have some great marketing campaigns too).View WorldFirst vs Wise comparison